fenago/data-analysis-pandas/lab_guides/lab_8.md

 because it uses the mean; however, with the trimmed data, we were able to achieve good performance with a modest cutoff of three:

 ![](./images/Figure_8.19_B16834.jpg)

-Ultimately, which method we use in practice will depend on how costly it is to have a false positive versus a false negative---is it worse to raise the alarm when nothing is wrong, or to be silent when something is?
-In this case, we would err on the side of minimizing false negatives since we don\'t want to miss anything.

-**Important note:**

-Another common use case for anomaly detection is in quality or process control in industrial settings, such as monitoring factory equipment performance and output.
-Process control uses threshold-based and pattern-based rules to determine whether systems are out of control.
-These can be used for things such as determining when the distribution of the underlying data has changed, which could be a precursor for later problems. **Western Electric rules** and **Nelson rules** are common ones.
-References for both can be found in the *Further reading* section at the end of this lab.

 Summary
 =======

 In our second application lab, we learned how to simulate events in Python and got additional exposure to writing packages.
 We also saw how